 Director of Communications

-Entering her tenth year of teaching, Mary Moser currently serves as the Library Media Specialist at Clover Park High School in Lakewood.
+Entering her eleventh year of teaching, Mary Moser is the Library Media Specialist at Clover Park High School in Lakewood.
+She was a 2016 recipient of the South Sound 40 Under 40.
+In addition, she serves as the AVID coordinator for her school and as the Clover Park Education Association Secretary.
 Before switching to the library, Mary taught 9th grade Humanities, where she earned her National Board Certification in English Language Arts/AYA.
 Mary serves on several district committees and building leadership roles around literacy, technology, and student engagement.
-Mary serves as a Puget Sound Teacher Leader for Puget Sound ESD that includes blogging about Common Core, TPEP and LDC for their Corelaborate blog.
+Mary serves as a Washington State Teacher Leader for Puget Sound ESD as a blogger for corelaboratewa.org

 Entering his ninth year of teaching, Rich Coker is a National Board certified teacher currently teaching Contemporary Global Issues and AP English Literature at Technology, Engineering, and Communications High School in the Highline School District.
 In both his current position and in the Clover Park School District in Lakewood, where he began his career in 2008, he serves his professional community through active HEA and WEA representation and teacher-leadership in a variety of capacities.
 Rich collaborates with a broad activist community across building and district lines to research and promote workable solutions to legislative and policy issues affecting Washington's most underserved and underrepresented students and families.